-There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their schedules with things to do in their spare time.
+There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their boots with fun things to do in their spare time.

-Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – so prepare to engage in both popular pastimes.
-With plenty of places to partake in either activity, new arrivals won’t fret for lack of choice.
+Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – so new arrivals in the city should prepare to engage in both of these popular pastimes – and budget accordingly.

-Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat; parks and trails are packed on weekends and afternoons with people riding bikes, jogging and enjoying the weather.
+Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat.
+On weekends, parks and trails heave with bike riders, joggers and those simply enjoying a stroll.

-Keep in mind though that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
+Expats should keep in mind, though, that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
 So while the lifestyle can feel indulgent at times, it’s likely to be well-earned.

 Shopping in Singapore

 From luxury boutiques and modern malls to streetside flea markets, expats will find that the options for shopping in Singapore are almost endless – whatever their budget.